FeixLiu/Triana/doc/README.md

 	Name: Jun Xiao      BUID:U85900288

 ### How to run:
-The entrance of the program is BlackJack.java.
+The entrance of the program is TriantaEna.java.
 You can run this program by

-	javac BlackJack.java
+	javac TriantaEna.java
-	java BlackJack
+	java TriantaEna

 ### Run Example:
-Welcome to the BlackJack game.<br>
+Welcome to the TriantaEna game.<br>
 The objective of the game is to accumulate a hand of cards that equals 21.<br>
 Or a hand that has a card value greater than your opponents without exceeding 21.<br>
 How many players in the game? **`1`** <br>